 “Non-exhaustive”.
 As example, even in the case a semantic resource that exists somewhere in the CSEs network, then the system will explore part of the distributed network until it will be stopped.

-Note 3.
-A similar approach is described in [i.24].

 Source

 ETSI TR 103 714: “SmartM2M; Study for oneM2M Discovery and Query use cases and requirements”.